Founder of GM electric truck partner quits amid allegations

 Hindenburg said it had taken a short position in Nikola stock, which means it could profit if the stock goes down.

-News reports have said that the Securities and Exchange Commission, the U.S. stock market regulator, and the U.S. Justice Department are looking into the allegations against Nikola.
+Nikola said it contacted the Securities and Exchange Commission, which is looking into Hindenburg's allegations.
+News reports have said the U.S. Justice Department is investigating as well.

-Nikola issued a statement saying the Hindenburg report was “replete with misleading information and salacious accusations directed at our founder and chairman” and had hired an attorney to evaluate potential legal recourse.
+In a prepared statement, Nikola said the Hindenburg report was “replete with misleading information and salacious accusations directed at our founder and chairman” and had hired an attorney to evaluate potential legal recourse.
 It has said the video did not describe the vehicle as moving under its own propulsion and that the company does have working trucks.

 Under the deal, Nikola will be responsible for the sales and marketing of the Badger, built on GM’s new battery electric truck underpinnings and using GM fuel cell and battery technology.
 GM also will supply batteries for other Nikola vehicles including heavy trucks.